Skip to content

 Research areas

-Piers has published over 50 peer reviewed journal articles including papers in highly regarded journals including: Journal of Economic Geography; Economic Geography; and Environment and Planning A. His work falls into three main areas.
+Piers has published over 60 peer reviewed journal articles including papers in highly regarded journals including: Journal of Economic Geography; Economic Geography; and Small Business Economics.
+His work falls into three main areas, which are connected by a common thread of considering how softer factors such as culture and personality affect them.

 Entrepreneurship and Small Business Management His work on entrepreneurship has stemmed from his previous employment on the Global Entrepreneurship Monitor (GEM) project.
 The GEM study is an international study of entrepreneurial activities and attitudes.
 Piers worked as part of the team based in Wales contributing to the reports covering entrepreneurial activity and changes in attitudes.
 He has published papers on the topics of ethnic entrepreneurship, financing of small firms and third sector organisations, female entrepreneurship, and the relationship between FDI and domestic enterprise.
-Other work on small businesses and entrepreneurship includes participation in the team that undertook and analysed the 2008 Lifting the Barriers to Growth Survey for the Federation of Small Businesses (FSB).
+He has undertaken work on female entrepreneurship funded by the European Union.

-Regional and Local Competitiveness Recent research projects have been focused around benchmarking regional competitiveness including co-authoring the 2010, 2013, 2016 and 2019 UK Competitiveness Index (UKCI) and contributing to the assessment of the knowledge economy of Cardiff as part of the Knowcities project.
-He has written reports based on the UKCI for D2N2 Local Enterprise Partnership, Swindon and Wiltshire Local Enterprise Partnership, and the Nottingham Post.
+Regional and Local Competitiveness Recent research projects have been focused around benchmarking regional competitiveness including co-authoring the 2010, 2013, 2016, 2019, 2021 and 2023 UK Competitiveness Index (UKCI) and contributing to the assessment of the knowledge economy of Cardiff as part of the Knowcities project.
+He has written reports based on the UKCI for D2N2 Local Enterprise Partnership, Swindon and Wiltshire Local Enterprise Partnership, Nottingham Post, and Cardiff Capital Region.
 He is also co-author of The Global Competitiveness of Regions which covers the World Competitiveness Index of Regions a benchmarking exercise of over 500 regions around the world.
-He also co-edited the Handbook of Regions and Competitiveness, which includes
+He also co-edited the Handbook of Regions and Competitiveness.

 External activity